kunal8597/http-server/README.md

-# Simple HTTP Server in Java
+# HTTP Server in Java

 This project implements a simple HTTP server in Java capable of handling GET and POST requests.
 It supports serving static files, echoing request URLs, and providing user-agent information.